Healing Sexual Trauma – Meet Our Teaching Team

 Dr. Lawrence Stern is a chiropractor that has over 35 years in private practice.
 He has achieved advanced certification in Network Spinal Analysis, a remarkable and highly effective approach to healing and transformation, held only by approximately 300 practitioners worldwide.
 His goal is to help unlock the healing potential within each person.
 He believes the root of one’s pain or unexplainable symptoms often come from disorders of the body’s nervous system, since every tissue and organ in the body is controlled by this crucial system.
 With a focus on wholeness, Dr. Stern has a unique and integrative approach to health and well-being and uses a combination of network care along with chiropractic, wellness consulting and the Hakomi method to uncover the underlying causes of ill health and make the necessary changes that will accelerate the journey to optimum health.

-Week 7 – Practical Applications of TIC: Practice Focus on Psychotherapy, Birth, Movement-Based Healing
+Module 7 – Practical Applications of TIC: Practice Focus on Psychotherapy, Birth, Movement-Based Healing

 Jane Clapp is a mindful strength and movement coach, trauma-informed embodied resilience educator, and Jungian analyst in training.
 As an expert educator and mentor, internationally recognized speaker, author, and media consultant, Jane takes an interdisciplinary approach that goes beyond mindfulness, to enmesh each client’s physical condition with the psychological and emotional aspects of themselves.
 After more than two decades in the health industry—and through extensive personal and professional exploration—Jane has shaped a multifaceted practice that weaves together a variety of movement and therapeutic paradigms into a fluid yet practical and effective methodology.
 Riffing off of a biopsychosocial model, Jane considers the body and movement as some of the most powerful alchemic tools for shaping the mind and believes that, with enough support and resourcing, each of us has the power to free ourselves from the shackles of past struggles, traumas and health issues that limit both our recovery process and our potential to lead happy and bountiful lives.
 With training in a wide range of wellness modalities—including various strength and conditioning methodologies, master-level Reiki training, ELDOA Method, Tensegrity Touch Therapy, yoga, pre- and post-natal fitness and personal training, as well as Torture, Trauma Psychosocial Impact & Mental Health from the Canadian Centre for Victims of Torture—Jane works to create safe spaces for people to show up, be seen and share their authentic, courageous selves in all their messy glory and complexity.

 Nkem Ndefo is the founder of Lumos Transforms and the creator of the Resilience Toolkit.
 She is a skilled practitioner, dynamic speaker and valued strategist.
-Nkem Is known for her unique ability to connect with people of all types by holding powerful healing spaces, weaving complex concepts into accessible narratives and creating synergistic and collaborative learning communities that nourish people’s innate capacity for healing, wellness and connection.
+Nkem is known for her unique ability to connect with people of all types by holding powerful healing spaces, weaving complex concepts into accessible narratives and creating synergistic and collaborative learning communities that nourish people’s innate capacity for healing, wellness and connection.

-Week 8 – Transformative Perspectives on Healing, Justice and Self-Care
+Module 8 – Transformative Perspectives on Healing, Justice and Self-Care

 Margaret Howard works with a whole person approach, conscious thought, unconscious thought, and images, emotion, and body sensation, individual psyche and the person in their environment, home, family, work and all levels of community.
 She acknowledges and observes that systemic racism, misogyny and wealth inequality have profound impacts on communities and individuals and creates stress that causes anxiety, depression, PTSD and other difficulties and suffering.
 Margaret believes it is important to address those areas as well as what’s held in the body, and that the deeper self, the unconscious, is vital to our growth, integration, individuation and experience of life – as this is how our strongest, deepest innate healing systems are activated.
 It is Margaret’s approach that every person has innate healing capacities and wholeness within themselves, that everyone’s path is different, and that her job is to help people gain insight and confidence to access and activate their own healing.